chrisryan91/JavaScript-Mini-Arcade/README.md

 - I would like to make the game more immersive by adding sounds and music to some of the games.
 I would like to add more to the styling the make the game generally more appealing and interactive.
 I would like to add more simple animations and utilize the :hover CSS selector more often.

-- For mobile viewing, file types other than jpeg or png should be used as they greatly reduce the performace of the webpage according to lighthouse.
+- For mobile viewing, file types other than .jpeg or .png should be used as they greatly reduce the performance of the webpage according to lighthouse.

 ## Testing